 The voluntary termination of your agreement is unlikely to impact your credit score - although there will be a record of it on your credit file.

 By contrast, failure to make repayments will appear on your credit history, probably damaging your credit score.
 With this in mind, keeping up with repayments - if possible - is important.
 A poor credit rating could make it difficult to obtain loans in the future, or result in higher APR charges.

-If you've paid back at least 50% of the PCP finance amount, inclusive of fees and interest, you'll be able to cancel the agreement early.
+If you've paid back at least 50% of the PCP finance amount, inclusive of fees and interest, you'll be able to voluntarily terminate your PCP agreement early.
 Having activated the voluntary termination clause, you won't have to pay the finance firm any more money.

-You can make up any difference and then cancel.
+If you haven't reached the 50% mark, you can make up any difference and then cancel the car finance.
 For instance, if you owe £60,000 but have only paid £25,000, you can pay £5,000 and then terminate.
 In the event that you've paid more than 50%, you won’t receive any refund.

 - Outstanding finance sum